Sharmeen-Rauf/extension/README.md

 - Group name extraction may not work perfectly in all cases
 - Member name extraction depends on WhatsApp Web's DOM structure (may break if WhatsApp updates their UI)

+## Publishing to Chrome Web Store

+Want to publish this extension to the Chrome Web Store so users can easily install it?

+See **[CHROME_STORE_GUIDE.md](CHROME_STORE_GUIDE.md)** for complete step-by-step instructions.

+**Quick summary:**
+1. Create a Chrome Web Store Developer account ($5 one-time fee)
+2. Prepare your extension files (use `prepare-for-store.ps1` or `prepare-for-store.sh`)
+3. Upload to Chrome Web Store Developer Dashboard
+4. Fill in store listing (see `STORE_LISTING.md` for ready-to-use content)
+5. Submit for review

+Once published, users can simply search for "WhatsApp Web Check-in Logger" and install with one click!

 ## Support

 For issues, questions, or contributions:
 1. Check the Troubleshooting section above
 2. Review browser console for error messages
 3. Verify all files are present and correctly formatted
+4. If installed from Chrome Web Store, check the extension's store page for updates and support

 ## License